Thisand1/Thisands-TetrisInJS/README.md

 Thisands-TetrisInJS
 This repository contains a Tetris game created with HTML, CSS, JavaScript and Node.js obiously.
 It offers the basic gameplay of falling blocks, where you can clear lines and try to achieve high scores.

 The project features three themes: RGB, and separate options for both white and black.
-It’s structured for straightforward customization, allowing you to adjust game mechanics, styles, and controls as you see fit.
+It’s structured for only playing and if you wanna have more controls...
+Open your IDE/Code Editor and modify your copy of this repo.

 Whether you’re a developer aiming to improve your web development skills or just curious about how this classic game is built, you'll find a solid foundation here.